 Academic advising at CTC is done by program area.
 Students can locate who their advisor is by knowing their program of study!
-Advising in our Arts and Sciences programs (Interdisciplinary Studies & Technical Specialist Certificate) and our Business and Technical Studies programs is handled by a team of program faculty and academic advisors based on campus location.
+Advising in our Arts and Sciences programs (Interdisciplinary Studies & Technical Specialist Certificate) and our Business and Technical Studies programs are handled by a team of program faculty and academic advisors based on-campus location.
 Advising in our Health Sciences programs, including the health track of Interdisciplinary Studies, is handled by health science academic advisors.

-When visiting www.chattahoocheetech.edu (Open in new window), students can find out who their advisor is in three ways:
+From the CTC website, students can find out who their advisor is in three ways:

-- by clicking on Academic Advisement under the Services tab and choosing their program of study, - by clicking on Academic Programs under the Programs and Courses tab and choosing their program of study, or - o by clicking on Find my Advisor under the me@CTC tab
+- by clicking on Academic Advisement under the Services tab and choosing their program of study, - by clicking on Academic Programs under the Programs and Courses tab and choosing their program of study, or - by clicking on Find my Advisor under the me@CTC tab